Lieutenant-Colonel George Harris Lea

 The 11th Battalion were engaged in heavy fighting by this time and it took several hours for Lea to disengage his men from the battle, but were able to begin moving away by 14:30.
 Unfortunately the Germans realised their intention and caught the whole Battalion out in the open and cut them apart with tanks and mortars.
 Only 150 men managed to get away from the slaughter, however George Lea was not amongst them.
 He had been wounded and was captured.

 After the war in 1946, Lieutenant-Colonel Lea commanded the 15th (British) Parachute Battalion until it was disbanded in December of that year.
-During the 1950's he commanded the 22nd SAS during the Malaya Emergency, and for his conspicuous conduct during this campaign he was made a Member of the British Empire, and was awarded the Distinguished Service Order and Mentioned in Despatches.
+In 1951, whilst serving in Malaya as Deputy Assistant Adjutant and Quartermaster General of 3 Commando Brigade, Royal Marines, he was made a Member of the Most Excellent Order of the British Empire.
+His citation reads:

 Back to 11th Parachute Battalion